capeprivacy/documentation/CONTRIBUTING.md

 The main branch is live.
 All work should happen on another branch.

-Follow steps 1-4 from [Run the docs locally](#run-the-docs-locally) to be able to preview the docs locally.

 ### Submitting a pull request

 To contribute, [fork](https://help.github.com/articles/fork-a-repo/) Cape Python, commit your changes, and [open a pull request](https://help.github.com/articles/using-pull-requests/).